sourdzl/uniswap_local_deploy/README.md

-This starter repo deploys uniswap v2 to a locally running geth chain.
+This starter repo deploys uniswap v2, a dummy ERC20, and WETH  to a locally running geth chain.
+The intended use case is to develop flashbots mev-boost related infrastructure for post-merge ethereum.

 You will need to update the .env file to include a private key/public key pair.  the default eth RPC should be fine if you follow the instructions below.